Now accepting nominations for RHSTAR Awards 2019!

 Advances in technology are happening at a rapid pace.
 Scientists and researchers are developing new breakthroughs that are changing the way in which we live, what we know about the universe, and how our society overcomes obstacles, both personal and planetary.

-The Third Annual Rotary Humanitarian STAR Awards will be held on January 31, 2019 at the University Club of Pasadena.
-This elegant evening will feature a sit down dinner followed by the awards ceremony honoring scientists who use their achievements to benefit humanity.
+The Third Annual Rotary Humanitarian STAR Award, held on January 31, 2019 at the University Club of Pasadena, featured a sit down dinner followed by the awards ceremony honoring scientists who use their achievements to benefit humanity.

 Consider Nominating for the 2018 Rotary Humanitarian STAR Awards.
 Click the link for more information on the nomination process.